 In the tax year ending in 2022, micro, small, and medium-sized businesses have been granted with a preferential LBT rate.
 The maximum level of the LBT rate is 1%, even if a higher tax rate is set forth in the municipal decree.

-The detailed rules regarding the option to settle Hungarian local business tax liabilities in USD and EUR were published on September 26, 2022 in the Hungarian Official Gazette.
-According to the rules, the taxpayers can also fulfill their obligation to pay the local business tax advance and local business tax due from January 1, 2023 to the National Tax and Customs Office by transferring it to an account to be made for this purpose for tax payment in USD or EUR.
+The detailed rules regarding the option to settle Hungarian local business tax liabilities in US dollars or euros were published on 26 September 2022 in the Hungarian Official Gazette.
+According to the rules, the taxpayers can also fulfil their obligation to pay the LBT advance and LBT due from 1 January 2023 to the National Tax and Customs Office by transferring it to an account to be made for this purpose for tax payment in US dollars or euros.

-The transferred USD or EUR amount will be credited to the taxpayer's tax account in HUF based on the Hungarian Central Bank’s exchange rate on the day of the transaction.
+The transferred USD or EUR amount will be credited to the taxpayer's tax account in Hungarian forint based on the Hungarian Central Bank’s exchange rate on the day of the transaction.

-The calculation of local business tax for small businesses will be amended from January 1, 2023.
+The calculation of LBT for small businesses will be amended from 1 January 2023.
 According to the legislation, a company will qualify as a small business if its annual income does not exceed HUF 25 million, or HUF 120 million for a retailer company.
 The tax will apply to the taxable base differentiated according to the income brackets (up to HUF 25 million or 120 million) and the minimum business tax will be HUF 50,000.
-The itemized tax must be paid once a year and no tax return is required.
+The itemised tax must be paid once a year, and no tax return is required.

 Value-added tax (VAT)